The Women's Place

 For many women, the hormonal changes that take place during the reproductive years can trigger emotional symptoms as well as physical.
-If you find yourself suffering from mood or psychiatric conditions related to your reproductive cycle – from postpartum mood or anxiety disorders to emotional difficulties during menopause – we can help.
+If you find yourself suffering from mood or psychiatric conditions related to your reproductive cycle, during pregnancy, postpartum, or perimenopause, we can help.

 The Women’s Place is one of only a handful of programs in the United States dedicated to the care and treatment of women’s reproductive mental health.
 We work closely with other specialists throughout Baylor College of Medicine to better understand and improve women’s mental health issues related to the reproductive cycle – and the impact on their children and families.
 With our combined expertise in psychiatry and OB/GYN, we understand what you are going through and offer the specialized, expert care you need.